Gillian Merron: Post-parliamentary career

-Since her defeat at the 2010 general election, Merron has become Chair of Bus Users UK formerly known as The National Federation of Bus Users.
+Since her defeat at the 2010 general election, Merron has become Chair of Bus Users UK (formerly known as The National Federation of Bus Users).

 In May 2014, it was announced that Merron would become Chief Executive of the Board of Deputies of British Jews the following July.
-Since February 2013, she has served as a Vice-President of the Jewish Leadership Council and served as external affairs officer on the board of Liberal Judaism from July 2012 to May 2014.
+Since February 2013, she has served as a Vice-President of the Jewish Leadership Council.
+She served as external affairs officer on the board of Liberal Judaism from July 2012 to May 2014.

 House of Lords

 In December 2020, it was announced Merron would be conferred a life peerage after a nomination by Labour Party leader Keir Starmer.
 She took her seat on 8 February 2021, and made her maiden speech on 13 May during that year's Queen's Speech debate.

 In the May shadow cabinet reshuffle, she was appointed to the Shadow Health Team.
 In the November shadow cabinet reshuffle, she became Shadow Culture Minister.

+As part of the coronation of King Charles III, Baroness Merron presented the imperial mantle as a representative of the Jewish community.